MoonPoet/xaprb-src/content/blog/2016/02/21/best-itunes-mp3-format.md

 If I used Apple's services instead, then my choice would be AAC files, not MP3.
-Although MP3 is more broadly compatible, AAC produces clearly better quality audio in my opinion, without the penalty of larger file sizes.
+Although MP3 is more broadly compatible, AAC produces clearly better quality audio in my opinion, without the penalty of larger file sizes. (*Update: I now use Apple Music with the Music Library feature, so I get a combination of my personal library with the Apple-hosted cloud-based music catalog.
+I've found this to work really, really well; and I haven't had an audio quality problem yet.*)

 In closing, I'll leave you with the opening lyrics of *Fugitive*: